kubeflow/mxnet-operator/README.md

 ...
 ```

-If it is not included you can add it as follows
+If it is not included you can add it as follows:

 ```
 cd ${KSONNET_APP}